BrainCircuitsBehaviorLab/village/docs/source/main/what_is.md

 ![controller](_static/raspberry_hat.png)

 ## System usage
-The Training Village has been rigorously tested in the [Brain Circuits and Behavior Lab][LAB] with different groups of mice and two different behavioral tasks: a multi-choice delayed response task and a foraging task.
-Recently, the system has been adapted to rats in the [Animal Minds Lab][RAT].
+The Training Village has been rigorously tested in the [Brain Circuits and Behavior Lab][LAB] across multiple cohorts of mice and three distinct behavioral paradigms: a three-choice visuospatial delayed response task, a two-choice visual or auditory perceptual discrimination task, and a two-armed bandit task.
+The system has been successfully adapted to rats in the [Animal Minds Lab][RAT].

-The Training Village can work continuously for months, allowing the automatic collection of large datasets of cognitive-demanding tasks that often require long training periods (e.g. 20-40 sessions).
-It automatically adjusts training difficulty, timing, and session duration based on each animal’s motivation and needs,  letting subjects learn at their own pace while ensuring a balanced usage of the behavioral box.
-On average, mice in the Training Village perform about three sessions per day, with a significant preference for the nighttime.
-Behavioral box occupancy depends on the group size.
-With groups of 14 animals housed together in the system, the average occupancy is around 70% of the total daytime (i.e. 16.8 hours of training per day), indicating a high usage at this capacity.
-Subjects' performance and motivation are comparable to the manual training, yet with a significant reduction in the experimenter involvement.

 ![plots](_static/plots.png)